appodeal/Stack-HolisticSolution-SDK-Android/services/facebook/README.md

 > Note that HS Facebook Service will include only 'facebook-core' dependency independently

-## Configure Your Facebook App
+## 1. Configure Your Facebook App

-Please follow [Step 1](https://developers.facebook.com/docs/app-events/getting-started-app-events-android#step-1--configure-your-facebook-app) and [Step 2](https://developers.facebook.com/docs/app-events/getting-started-app-events-android#step-2--link-your-facebook-ad-account-with-your-app) from this [guide](https://developers.facebook.com/docs/app-events/getting-started-app-events-android#step-1--configure-your-facebook-app) for configure you Facebook app
+Please follow this [guide](https://developers.facebook.com/docs/app-events/getting-started-app-events-android) to configure you Facebook app

-## Add Your Facebook App ID
+## 2. Add Your Facebook App ID

 > You can find more info about Facebook integrations in this [guide](https://developers.facebook.com/docs/app-events/getting-started-app-events-android)